AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/create-an-email-template.md

 >
 >This article is for members of the New Marketo Engage Email Editor closed beta only.
 Please do not disseminate.

+>[!NOTE]
+>
+>Email templates in the new email editor can only be used to create emails in the new email editor.
+They cannot be referenced in the old email editor.

 1. Log in to Marketo Engage via the [Adobe Experience Cloud](https://experiencecloud.adobe.com/){target="_blank"}.

 1. In My Marketo, select **Design Studio**.